1998 Winter Olympic Games Nagano Logo

 Year | 1998 |

-The Olympics 1998 Nagano logo contains colors
+The Olympics 1998 Nagano logo features colors

 This is a color scheme of Olympics 1998 Nagano.
 You can copy each of the 1998 Winter Olympic Games Nagano logo colors by clicking on a button with the color HEX code above.

-Additional Winter Olympic Games Logos
+Winter Olympic Games logos

 The 1998 Winter Olympics, officially the XVIII Olympic Winter Games (French: Les XVIIIes Jeux olympiques d’hiver)[1] (Japanese: 第十八回オリンピック冬季競技大会 Dai Jūhachi-kai Orinpikku Tōkikyōgi Taikai), and commonly known as Nagano 1998, was a winter multi-sport event celebrated from 7 to 22 February 1998 that were centered in Nagano, Japan.
 The Games also took place in the nearby mountain communities of Hakuba, Karuizawa, Nozawa Onsen, and Yamanouuchi.
 The city of Nagano had previously been a candidate to host the 1940 Winter Olympics (which were later cancelled), as well as the 1972 Winter Olympics, but each time Nagano was eliminated at the national level by Sapporo.